COVID-19 pandemic in the Czech Republic

-Some measures undertaken by the Czech Republic differed in key aspects from other countries.
-A general curfew was in place between 16 March and 24 April, although with numerous exemptions.
-Apart from the permitting essential shopping and going to and from work, as in other countries, it also permitted visiting relatives and allowed for unrestricted movement in parks and open countryside.
-A general closure of services and retail sale was in place from 14 March until 11 May; however, all shops could conduct socially-distances sales with delivery through makeshift takeout windows and the gradual opening of selected shops started in several waves from 24 March onwards.
-Fear, anger, and hopelessness were the most frequent traumatic emotional responses in the general public during the first COVID-19 outbreak in the Czech Republic.
-The four most frequent categories of fear were determined: fear of the negative impact on household finances, fear of the negative impact on the household finances of significant others, fear of the unavailability of health care, and fear of an insufficient food supply.
-The government did not order the closure of manufacturing plants, but many did so voluntarily during the second half of March, with Hyundai spearheading a gradual reopening from 14 April.
+National Response

+By 11 March, Czech government had "shut down all schools, banned public events, limited public gatherings, closed the borders and shut all nonessential stores..."
 The Czech Republic was the first European country to make the wearing of face masks mandatory from 19 March onwards.
 COVID-19 testing was made widely available with drive-through locations from 14 March, and from 27 March anyone with a fever, dry cough or shortness of breath was eligible for a free test.
 From 13 April onwards, COVID-19 testing capacity significantly surpassed demand.
 Contact tracing in the country also included voluntary disclosure of mobile phone position and debit card payments data for previous days and the quarantining of identified contacts.

 By 1 May 2020, altogether 257 COVID-19-related deaths were identified in the Czech Republic compared to 2,719 in similarly populous Sweden, which did not impose a full lockdown.
 However, Belgium, also with a similar population, had had 7,866 deaths at that time, despite having implemented an early and strict lockdown.
 The Czech Republic started gradually easing measures from 7 April 2020 onwards, with most restrictions being lifted by 11 May 2020.

 However, by 17 November 2020, the Czech Republic had recorded a total of 6,416 COVID-19-related deaths compared to 6,344 in Sweden, surpassing Sweden's deaths count.
 By August 2021, the Czech Republic has recorded the fourth highest confirmed death rate in the world.
 There are some root causes speculated.
 A lockdown was decided in November 2020.

+Lockdown Measures and Exceptions

+Some measures undertaken by the Czech Republic differed in key aspects from other countries.
+A general curfew was in place between 16 March and 24 April, although with numerous exemptions.
+Apart from permitting essential shopping and going to and from work, as in other countries, it also permitted visiting relatives and allowed for unrestricted movement in parks and open countryside.
+A general closure of services and retail sales was in place from 14 March until 11 May; however, all shops could conduct socially distant sales with delivery through makeshift takeout windows and the gradual opening of selected shops started in several waves from 24 March onwards.
+The government did not order the closure of manufacturing plants, but many did so voluntarily during the second half of March, with Hyundai spearheading a gradual reopening from 14 April.

+Public Response

+Fear, anger, and hopelessness were the most frequent traumatic emotional responses in the general public during the first COVID-19 outbreak in the Czech Republic.
+The most frequent concerns of citizens were: